Bort-Millipede/OSCP-Handbook/Buffer Overflows/README.md

 * Click displayed memory address
 * Press F2
 * If warning message is displayed, click Yes
+* Breakpoint is set when memory address is highlighted in Blue.

 ### Search for module information in Immunity Debugger
 ```